Minden: Economy

+For a long time, Minden's economic development was hindered by the constraints of the fortress.
+In 1873, the fortress was dissolved, allowing the city and its economy to expand beyond its borders.
+Today, the city is home of about 3,600 businesses.

+Agriculture still occupies 50% of the administrative bounds, which have little changed.
+This is slightly more than the state average and much more than in the densely populated areas of the state.

+The average income in Minden is slightly below the average of the Minden-Lübbecke district and the state of North Rhine-Westphalia.
+Thus, Minden ranks 309th out of 396 municipalities in North Rhine-Westphalia in terms of purchasing power.

 Minden is the economic centre of the district and the bordering region of Lower Saxony.
 It is part of an agglomeration corridor that extends along the A 2 Autobahn from Minden through Herford, Bielefeld, Gütersloh and on to the Ruhr area.
 Traffic connections by railway, highway, federal routes, and waterways are favourable factors for growing industry and trade with about 3,300 firms and 40,000 employees in regular conditions (2020).
 A multitude of economic branches include the chemical, metalworking, electronic, paper, ceramic, and woodworking spheres, located on industrial areas mainly in the west and east parts of the town.

 According to the three-sector model, the Minden employees work in the primary sector (agriculture, forestry) at 0.1%, in the secondary sector (industrial production) at 27.6%, and in the tertiary sector (mainly service and administration) at 72.4%; these numbers are roughly in accordance to the average of the state of North Rhine-Westphalia.
 The number of about 28,000 daily commuters exceeds the 17,000 citizens of Minden, who work outside the town's limits.
 The disposable income per capita amounts slowly below to the average of North Rhine-Westphalia.

 Like in other towns, some great retail areas have deloped apart from the centre in the outer parts of the town.
 A very special problem of Minden results from the local government reorganization of 1973, when most of the surrounding suburbs were adjointed to the town administratively.
 The southern suburbs of Barkhausen and Neesen however became parts of the new founded town of Porta Westfalica, that since then has developed a large trading estate ("Porta Markt") in the most northwestern part of its quarter Barkhausen, directly to the border of Minden.
 The now established shopping scene is situated extremely marginally in the Porta Westfalica area, but the distance to Minden town centre is only 3 km; by the federal route 65 even parts of the western community of Hille and the eastern town of Bückeburg are in the 15-minute radius.